daemonsy/hubot-heroku/README.md

 Under Heroku's permission model, giving someone access to push/promote to production means giving full access to the data as well.
 This is generally not a good practice and for certain companies, it might be non-compliant.

 Our [team](http://engineering.alphasights.com) wanted to let every engineer do deployments without giving production access.
-We started this by using [atmos/hubot-deploy](https://github.com/atmos/hubot-deploy) and [atmos/heaven](https://github.com/atmos/heaven), but that didn't the ability to run migrations, set config variables etc. heroku-commander was made with this consideration in mind.
+We started this by using [atmos/hubot-deploy](https://github.com/atmos/hubot-deploy) and [atmos/heaven](https://github.com/atmos/heaven), but that didn't the ability to run migrations, set config variables etc. hubot-heroku was made with this consideration in mind.

 ## Considerations
 - It's an opionated helper to get things done on Heroku, not an API client